-As part of the admissions process, students transferring to MacMurray must provide an official transcript of credit from each college previously attended, to be sent directly to the Admissions Office.
+As part of the admission process, students transferring to MacMurray must provide an official transcript of credit from each college previously attended, to be sent directly to the Office of Admissions.
 One-Stop Student Services evaluates the transcripts and sends the applicant a report of credits accepted.

 Transfer Credits After Entering